 5. Utilize a Documentation Plan

 A plan helps in formatting and puts everything all together.
-Use actionable insights by checking the documentation of an already existing product documentation.
+Use actionable insights by checking the documentation of an already existing product.
 Decide what is redundant, what is necessary, and what is outdated.

 Use templates and style guides to professionally format the document and establish its consistency.
 You can use different tools to save time for formatting and conversions in the documentation development process.